-Plaintiff's complaint also references Obrycka v.
+Plaintiffs' complaint also references Obrycka v.
 City of Chicago, No. 07-CV-2372 (N.D.
 Ill.), alleging a federal jury in that case returned a verdict that the City "had a widespread custom and/or practice of failing to investigate and/or discipline its officers and/or code of silence."
-(Compl., ¶106).
-However, Plaintiff has offered no evidence to support that allegation or link the facts of Obrycka to the alleged misconduct in this case.
-Further undermining Plaintiff's attempted reliance on Obrycka, the District Court in that case expressly noted the basis for the jury's verdict was "unclear" and was "based on the unique facts of [that] case."
+(Compl., ¶64).
+However, Plaintiffs have offered no evidence to support that allegation or link the facts of Obrycka to the alleged misconduct in this case.
+Further undermining Plaintiffs' attempted reliance on Obrycka, the District Court in that case expressly noted the basis for the jury's verdict was "unclear" and was "based on the unique facts of [that] case."
 Case No. 07-CV-2372, Mem.
-Op. & Order, Dkt. #712, at 10.5 Plaintiff has developed no evidence connecting the "unique" and "unclear" findings in Obrycka to his alleged constitutional injuries.
+Op. & Order, Dkt. #712, at 10.5 Plaintiffs have developed no evidence connecting the "unique" and "unclear" findings in Obrycka to their alleged constitutional injuries.

-According to Plaintiff (Compl., ¶96), CPD members who attempted to report Watts' misconduct were "ignored or punished."
+According to Plaintiffs (Compl., ¶54), CPD members who attempted to report Watts' misconduct were "ignored or punished."
 To the extent this vague allegation is intended to refer to police officers Daniel Echeverria and Shannon Spalding, it is insufficient to establish relevant evidence of an applicable "code of silence."
-Plaintiff's expert Shane noted that Echeverria and Spalding were retaliated against and threatened for their participation with the FBI in the investigation of Watts.
-(CSOF ¶73).
-But Plaintiff failed to show how any alleged "retaliation" against Spalding and Echeverria is causally related to the alleged misconduct perpetrated by Defendant Officers that Plaintiff contends violated his constitutional rights.6 Moreover, the City cannot be held liable to Plaintiff for purportedly violating the constitutional rights of Spalding and Echeverria.
-Constitutional rights are personal in nature and cannot be asserted vicariously.
+Plaintiffs' expert Shane suggested that Echeverria and Spalding were retaliated against and threatened for their participation with the FBI in the investigation of Watts.
+(CSOF ¶68).
+However, Plaintiff has failed to show how any alleged "retaliation" against Spalding and Echeverria was a citywide policy or was causally related to the alleged misconduct perpetrated by Defendant Officers that Plaintiffs contend violated their constitutional rights.
+Moreover, the City cannot be held liable to Plaintiffs for purportedly violating the constitutional rights of Spalding and Echeverria.6 Constitutional rights are personal in nature and cannot be asserted vicariously.
 Daniels v.
-Southfort, 6 F.3d 482, 484 (7th Cir.
+Southport, 6 F.3d 482, 484 (7th Cir.
 1993).

-Plaintiff's "code of silence" section of his complaint (¶¶ 108-09) invokes the 2016 PATE report and the 2017 Department of Justice ("DOJ") report.
-Neither report, purportedly introduced through Plaintiff's expert Shane, saves his "code of silence" claim here.
+Plaintiffs' "code of silence" allegations (Compl., ¶¶ 66-67) also invoke the 2016 PATF report and the 2017 Department of Justice ("DOJ") report.
+Neither report saves their "code of silence" claim.
 Those reports are irrelevant in time and scope.
-Plaintiff's arrests occurred in 2004 and 2006, respectively, which was roughly between 10 and 13 years before the 2016 PATF and 2017 DOJ reports were issued.
+Plaintiffs' arrests occurred in 2009, which was seven before the 2016 PATF and 2017 DOJ reports were issued.
 Evidence that considerably postdates the alleged misconduct is not relevant.
 Velez, 2023 WL 6388231, at 25.
 Post-event evidence is irrelevant under Monell.
 Calusinski v.
 Kruger, 24 F.3d 931, 936 (7th Cir.
-1994) ("[S]ubsequent conduct is irrelevant to determining the Village of Carpentersville's liability for the conduct of its employees on February 23, 1988.
-Holding a municipality liable for its official policies or custom and usage is predicated on the theory that it knew or should have known about the alleged unconstitutional conduct on the day of the incident").
-Reliance on data or information after 2006 is not a reliable or appropriate method of determining what caused the alleged harm to Plaintiff here, or a reliable indicator of what notice the City had of the alleged unconstitutional practice prior to 2006.
+1994) ("[S]ubsequent conduct is irrelevant to determining the Village of Carpentersville's liability for the conduct of its employees on